 Enhancing Law Enforcement Response to Victims (ELERV)

-This Web site is funded in whole or in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
+This Web site is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this Web site (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).